ddotta/tablexlsx/README.md

 This package is a  wrapper of some functions from the great [openxlsx](https://github.com/ycphs/openxlsx) package.

-The purpose of this package is to meet the needs of R users who want to export data frames or tibbles in `xlsx` files to share their data and results with other users not necessarily R users.
+The purpose of this package is to meet the needs of R users who want to export data frames in `xlsx` files to share their data and results with other users not necessarily R users.